-The subordinated liabilities consist of supplementary capital bonds issued in the form of securities.
+Subordinated liabilities and financial liabilities other than liabilities to banks consist of supplementary capital bonds issued in the form of securities and lease agreements for real estate, property, plant and equipment held for own use.
 Subordinated liabilities are recognised in the UGB/VAG balance sheet at their book value and in the economic balance sheet at their market values (dirty value, therefore including accrued interest).
+The requirements of IFRS 16, which apply starting 01/01/2019, are observed for the market values of lease agreements.

-Liabilities to insurance companies and intermediaries are made up of liabilities to policy holders, insurance intermediaries and other insurance companies.
+Liabilities to insurance companies and intermediaries are made up of liabilities to policyholders, insurance intermediaries and other insurance companies.